cjazz/iOSJSONTester/README.md

 # iOS_JSON_Tester
 iOS JSON Tester

-Simple JSON payload tester using NSURLSession & NSURLSessionDataTask, and then there's the repo reaper again.....Updated with new webtask....
+Simple JSON payload tester using NSURLSession & NSURLSessionDataTask.
+This repo is also trying to post Slack messages when a push occurs.